ghga-de/ghga-metadata-schema/docs/schema_markdown/index.md

              * [Condition](Condition.md) - An condition that is linked to comparable samples.
              * [SequencingExperiment](SequencingExperiment.md) - An sequencing experiment is an investigation that consists of a coordinated set of actions and observations designed to generate data with the goal of verifying, falsifying, or establishing the validity of a hypothesis.
              * [SequencingProcess](SequencingProcess.md) - A sequencing process linking a sample to sequencing output.
-             * [SequencingReplicate](SequencingReplicate.md) - A technical sequencing replicate.
-E.g. the same sample sequenced across multiple lanes.
              * [Study](Study.md) - Studies are experimental investigations of a particular phenomenon.
 It involves a detailed examination and analysis of a subject to learn more about the phenomenon being studied.
-             * [StudyDesign](StudyDesign.md) - The design of the study that defines all conditions that are compared.
          * [ResearchActivity](ResearchActivity.md) - A planned process executed in the performance of scientific research wherein systematic investigations are performed to establish facts and reach new conclusions about phenomena in the world.
              * [Project](Project.md) - A high level organization for a collection of studies based on a research proposal that aims to achieve certain goals.
  * [Submission](Submission.md) - A grouping entity that represents information about one or more entities.
 A submission can be considered as a set of inter-related (and inter-connected) entities that represent a data submission to GHGA.